AzDarGee/beautybylexy/README.md

 # freelance-web
-This is Ashish Darji's software development consulting website.
+This is a website made for Lexy's salon way back in whatever year it was..

 ## Tools Being Used
 * Gulp